Nitrokey/nethsm/docs/developer-documentation.md

 ### Prodrive Hermes

-To deploy NetHSM onto a Prodrive Hermes system the following steps are to be taken:
+To deploy NetHSM onto a Prodrive Hermes hardware the following steps are to be taken:

 - Flash coreboot firmware.
-- Install the NetHSM system image and data on a hard drive.
+- Install the NetHSM software image and data on a hard drive.

 This guide assumes that the full repository with Prodrive Hermes as the hardware plattform was compiled.
 The build artifacts from the `objs` directory must be available.